Skip to main content

 ======= branch-name

-# 1. Open the file and pick what you want to keep
+# 1. Open the file, read both versions, decide what to keep

 git add conflicted-file.txt